Arcoson/PaperEngine/README.md

 ## Contributing

 We welcome contributions to improve PaperEngine!
-Here's how you can help:
 1. Fork the repository and create a new branch.
 2. Make your changes and ensure all tests pass:
    ```bash